-Anthony L. Leggio, age 69, became a director upon our acquisition of Valley Republic Bancorp ("VRB") in March 2022.
+Mr. Leggio became a director upon our acquisition of Valley Republic Bancorp ("VRB") in March 2022.
 Prior to that he served as a director of Valley Republic Bancorp and Valley Republic Bank since its start in 2008.
-Mr. Leggio has been President/Manager of Bolthouse Properties, LLC, a commercial and residential real estate development firm located in Bakersfield, CA since January 2006.
+He has been President/ Manager of Bolthouse Properties, LLC, a commercial and residential real estate development firm located in Bakersfield, CA since January 2006.
 Prior to serving at Bolthouse Properties, LLC, Mr. Leggio served as Vice President and General Counsel of Wm Bolthouse Farms from July 2001 until December 2005.
 Previously, Mr. Leggio was managing partner of a Bakersfield area law firm for nearly 25 years.
 Mr. Leggio serves as a director of Tejon Ranch Company, Lebec, CA (NYSE: TRC), a diversified real estate development and agribusiness company (since 2012) and is currently chairman of TRC's audit committee.
 He is also a director of a number of private company boards located in Central and Southern California in the petroleum, auto and manufacturing fields.
 He is a licensed attorney in the State of California.
-Mr. Leggio received his B.S. degree from University of the Pacific and his J.D. from University of the Pacific, McGeorge School of Law.

-In our merger agreement with Valley Republic Bancorp, we agreed to appoint one VRB director to our Board and to nominate them for reelection at our first annual meeting following our acquisition of VRB.
-We selected and have nominated Mr. Leggio because of his community involvement as well as his knowledge of key industries in, and the economies of, the Central Valley of California.
-In addition, he has experience in agriculture and farming, real estate development, conservation, and financial and investment management.
+We have nominated Mr. Leggio because of his community involvement as well as his knowledge of key industries in, and the economies of, the Central Valley of California.
+In addition, he has experience in agriculture and farming, energy production, real estate development, conservation, and financial and investment management.
 Furthermore, he holds a significant number of shares of the Company, providing prospective on long-term shareholder interests.